 As we acknowledge our own poverty and powerlessness, from the hierarchy to the person in the pew, we discover a brand new power waiting to overtake us.
 We have discovered the Spirit, insistent that structures topple and a new wind take over.
 We can reach with confidence to our champion, who has been our champion for the ages.

 The Church is challenged to really listen to the people, and, especially, the poor, and to renew its ministry.
+We have had enough victims.
 The real power of ministry is the power to serve.
-And the time is here for the Church to renewed by the Spirit and open the ranks of its clergy to married people and women.

 |